Belemnitida

-Belemnites were coleoids, a group that includes squid and octopuses, and are often grouped into the superorder Belemnoidea, though the higher classification of cephalopods is volatile and there is no clear consensus how belemnites are related to modern coleoids.
-Guards can give information on the climate, habitat, and the carbon cycle of the ancient waters they inhabited.
+Belemnites were coleoids, a group that includes squid and octopuses, and are often grouped into the superorder Belemnoidea, though the higher classification of cephalopods is volatile and no clear consensus exists on how belemnites are related to modern coleoids.
+Guards can give information on the climate, habitat, and carbon cycle of the ancient waters they inhabited.
 Guards have been found since antiquity and have become part of folklore.

 Description

 Shell

 The belemnite cone is composed of three parts.
 Going from arms to tip, these are the tongue-shaped pro-ostracum; the conical, chambered phragmocone; and the spear-shaped guard at the very tip.
-The guard attached to the phragmocone in a socket called the alveolus.
+The guard is attached to the phragmocone in a socket called the alveolus.
 The cone, in life, would have been encased in muscle and connective tissue.
 They had calcite guards, and aragonite pro-ostraca and phragmocones, though a few belemnites also had aragonite guards, and the alveolar side of the guards of belemnitellids may have also been of aragonite.
 The pro-ostracum probably supported the soft parts of the belemnite, similar to the gladius of squid, and completely surrounded the phragmocone.

 The phragmocone was divided by septa into chambers, much like the shells of cuttlefish and nautiluses.
-The chambered phragmocone was probably the center of buoyancy, and so was positioned directly above the center of mass for stability purposes.
-With regard to buoyancy, belemnites may have behaved much like modern ram's horn squid, having the chambers of the phragmocone flooded and slowly releasing more seawater via the siphuncle tube as the animal increases in size and weight over its lifetime to maintain neutral buoyancy.
+The chambered phragmocone was probably the center of buoyancy, so was positioned directly above the center of mass for stability purposes.
+Concerning buoyancy, belemnites may have behaved much like modern ram's horn squid, having the chambers of the phragmocone flooded and slowly releasing more seawater via the siphuncle tube as the animal increases in size and weight over its lifetime to maintain neutral buoyancy.
 At the tip of the phragmocone beneath the guard is a tiny, cup-like protoconch, the remains of the embryonic shell.

 The dense guard probably served to counterbalance the weight of the soft parts in the mantle cavity near the arms on the opposite end of the animal, analogous to the camera of nautiloids.
 This would have allowed the animal to move horizontally through the water.
 The guard may have also served to cut through waves while swimming at the surface, though modern cephalopods generally stay completely submerged.
-Though unlikely, it is possible fossilization increased the perceived density of the guard, and it may have been up to 20% more porous in life.
+Though unlikely, fossilization possibly increased the perceived density of the guard, and it may have been up to 20% more porous in life.
 Fins may have been attached to the guard, or the guard may have lent support for large fins.
-Including arms, guards could have accounted for one fifth to one third of the total length of a belemnite.
+Including arms, guards could have accounted for one-fifth to one-third of the total length of a belemnite.